adambard/learnxinyminutes-docs/cue.html.markdown

 }
 ```

 In the same vein, CUE supports "templates", which are a bit like functions of a single argument.
-Here `Name` is bound to each string key immediately under `job` while the struct underneath *that* is evaluated.
+Here `Name` is bound to each string key immediately under `container` while the struct underneath *that* is evaluated.

 ```cue
 //templates.cue